Registration for School Field Trips to the World Arts Film Festival is open!

 Book your bus.* Pack your lunches.
 Bring your creativity!

-Limited number of bus grants will be available, send registration form with your booking as soon as possible and a request letter for the grant!
+- Please note that a limited number of bus grants will be available.
+Send the registration form with your booking as soon as possible and request a grant!

 While they last!